rickmb/vagrant-ansible/README.md

 There are a few flavors in this repo:
 * **Vagrantfile.Lite** : A simple LAMP box.
 * **Vagrantfile.Dev** : A simple LAMP box with some common development tools.
-* **Vagrantfile.CaasDev : A CaaS development box, with optional auto-install of CaaS sites.
+* **Vagrantfile.CaasDev** : A CaaS development box, with optional auto-install of CaaS sites. *Please note that because of the size of CaaS, this config uses NFS for the shared directory.
+This will not work on Windows, check the config for alternative options.*

 ### ansible/